 In line with The Local Government Pension Scheme Regulations 2013, the Fund's actuary undertakes a funding valuation every three years for the purpose of setting employer contribution rates for the forthcoming triennial period.
-The last such valuation took place at 31 March 2022 and the results are published on the Pension Fund's website 2022-ActuarialValuationReport.pdf (hants.gov.uk).
-The next valuation will take place at 31 March 2025.
+The last such valuation took place at 31 March 2019 and the results are published on the Pension Fund's website https://documents.hants.gov.uk/pensions/2019-valuationreport.pdf.
+The next valuation will take place at 31 March 2022.